 Vigilance may be the single most important skill you can cultivate as a human.
 But remember, it isn’t just about staying alert.
 It is also about working together as a squadron that protects one another at all costs.

-It takes a lot of training to be able to work together and execute a variety of manoeuvres under stress.
+It takes a lot of training to be able to work together and execute a variety of maneuvers under stress.
 So don’t hope that a group of NERF enthusiasts will follow leadership’s every command at the drop of a hat.
 After all, it is human nature to be an individual.
-However, you can reduce the friction associated with following orders by maintaining a small size of 3 to 6 members within the individual units.
+However, you can reduce the friction associated with following orders by maintaining a small size of 3 to 6 members of an individual unit.
 Not only will it increase teamwork, but the soldiers will be easier to command.

 Furthermore, it is advantageous to break down teams by assigning positions and leadership within the groups.

-Roles are assigned to individuals so that as soldiers, player can exercise their particular talents in combat as well as be aware of their duties within their battalions.
-While in reality anyone could fill any role, it is an advantage to gauge your soldiers’ abilities and place them in a class that will exercise fortes to help your squadron advance through the game.
+Roles are assigned to individuals so that as soldiers, players can exercise their particular talents in combat as well as be aware of their duties within their battalions.
+While in reality, anyone could fill any role, it is an advantage to gauge your soldiers’ abilities and place them in a class that will exercise fortes to help your squadron advance through the game.

-In general, players will fit into four main categories:
+In general, players will fit into six main categories:

 Squad Leader (SL)